ojkelly/yarn.build/packages/plugins/readme.md

 To test run `yarn build` to build everything in the `packages/example` folder.

-To update the plugin run `yarn build -c update:local` in the root directory.
+To update the plugin run `yarn build -c build:update` in the root directory.

 ## Releases